Skip to content

 6. Content Calendar Transparency

-• “Next week: [exciting theme/content description]”
+• “Next week: [exciting theme description]”

-• Monthly content previews
+• Monthly content previews shared at the start of each month

-• Behind-the-scenes preparation for upcoming content
+• Behind-the-scenes preparation content that builds anticipation

 7. Community Building

-• Build inside jokes and shared language
+• Build inside jokes and shared references that become part of your brand culture

 Learn more in our fan engagement guide.